EithonNetwork/EithonStats/README.md

 * NEW: Added command "take" that is the reverse of the "add" command.
 * NEW: Added command "reset" that removes all play time for a player.
+* NEW: Added command "who" that lists all online players divided into active and AFK.
 * BUG: Archiving at midnight caused every on-line player to be marked as idle.

 ### 1.1 (2015-07-08)